Olympics 2024:

 See Courses >>

-Professor Payne joined The American University of Paris in 2008 after teaching for several years at Western Sydney University and the University of Sydney in his home country, Australia.
-In his PhD thesis, completed at the University of Sydney in 2003, he examined a contemporary mediascape of self-disclosure narratives evident in examples of American literature, television and digital media.
-More recent research has crossed over three main areas: representation of gender and sexual identity in media and popular culture; digital cultures and practices; and queer theory.
-Payne has published widely within these fields, focusing on such topics as the construction of masculinity on gay dating websites and Australian TV, the role of panic in the mediation of gender and sexuality, and how gender and queer theory can be used to rethink normative discourses guiding digital media use.
+Professor Payne joined The American University of Paris in 2008 after teaching for several years at universities in his home country, Australia.
+In his research, he is primarily interested in gender and sexuality in media and popular culture, and how queer theory can generate new approaches for media studies scholarship.
+He has published widely in these fields, focusing on such topics as the construction of masculinity on gay dating websites and Australian TV, the circulation of panic in the mediation of gender and sexuality, the inherent queerness of social media discourses, and the queer potential of deteriorated media experiences.

-Payne's first book The Promiscuity of Network Culture: Queer Theory and Digital Media was published at the end of 2014.
-Taking as a point of departure the resignification of "viral" circulation for a digital context, the book examines the multiple intimacies that characterize network culture, including the everyday practices of "sharing" on social media.
+Payne has published two monographs.
+The first, The Promiscuity of Network Culture: Queer Theory and Digital Media (Routledge 2015) takes as a point of departure the resignification of "viral" circulation for a digital media context.
+The book examines the multiple intimacies that characterize network culture, including the everyday practices of "sharing" on social media.
 Interrogating a wide range of examples, from Facebook to viral celebrity to the Abu Ghraib photos, the book uncovers the queer and entrepreneurial logic governing what circulates in digital networks and how we talk about them.

 Education/Degrees